The UK Government has developed a scheme, called the ‘settled status’ scheme, for EU nationals to apply for residence in the UK after Brexit.

 What if the UK leaves the EU without a deal?

-As set out in the recent BMA briefings, the UK government plan to make a unilateral offer to the three million EU citizens in the UK that they can stay in the event of a no deal, based on what’s included in the draft withdrawal agreement.
+As set out in the recent BMA briefings, the UK government has said that EU citizens in the UK can stay in the event of a no deal, based on what’s included in the draft withdrawal agreement.
+The BMA is seeking additional, concrete assurances from the Government that the rights of EU citizens’ in the UK are protected.